 That night, I arrived home with three chocolate brnnnesss (that’s “Melted” for “bunnies.”)
 I didn’t mind that my rabbits were deformed, looking like rejects from a GMO product-development experiment.
 Later that evening, after dinner, everyone enjoyed a big blob of smooth, shapeless, waxy chocolate for dessert.

-When I heard about Kelly’s Our Spunky Holiday event, in which readers were invited to submit a dessert for Easter or Passover, I immediately thought of those bunnies.
-Sure, I realize I could never concoct something similar in my own kitchen (let alone reproduce that favorite waxy texture).
+Thinking about what to concoct for this year’s Easter festivities, I immediately thought of those bunnies.
+Sure, I realize I could never create something similar in my own kitchen (let alone reproduce that favorite waxy texture).
 Instead, I opted for chocolate covered Easter eggs with a “cream cheese” filling, as close as I could get to the iconic Cadbury Creme eggs.

 Unlike those unfortunate bunnies, these Easter Ovoids are only slightly misshapen, however.
 Because I don’t own egg molds (and because I am basically lazy), my “eggs” turned out, oh, just a wee bit lumpy and bumpy.
 But have no fear; just like the bunnies of yore, these confections still taste delicious.
 Housing a soft, smooth, lemony “cream cheese” filling, they are perfect Easter treats.